OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-06.md

 The sons of Uzziel were Mishael, Elzaphan, and Sithri.

 ## Exodus 6:23
-Aaron married Elisheba, daughter of Amminadab and sister of Nahshon, and she bore him Nadab and Abihu, Eleazar and Ithamar.
+Aaron took Elisheba, daughter of Amminadab and sister of Nahshon, as his wife, and she bore him Nadab and Abihu, Eleazar and Ithamar.

 ## Exodus 6:24
-The sons of Korah were Assir, Elkanah, and Abiasaph.
+Korah's sons were Assir, Elkanah, and Abiasaph.
 These were the Korahite clans.

 ## Exodus 6:25
-Eleazar, son of Aaron, married one of the daughters of Putiel, and she bore him Phinehas.
+Eleazar, son of Aaron, took one of the daughters of Putiel as his wife, and she bore him Phinehas.
 These were the heads of the Levite families, clan by clan.

 ## Exodus 6:26
-It was this Aaron and Moses to whom the Lord said, “Bring the Israelites out of Egypt by their divisions.”
+It was this Aaron and Moses whom the Lord instructed to bring the Israelites out of Egypt by their divisions.

 ## Exodus 6:27
-They were the ones who spoke to Pharaoh king of Egypt about bringing the Israelites out of Egypt—this same Moses and Aaron.
+These were the ones who spoke to Pharaoh king of Egypt about bringing the Israelites out of Egypt—this same Moses and Aaron.

 ## Exodus 6:28
 It came to pass on the day when the Lord spoke to Moses in Egypt,

 ## Exodus 6:29
-that the Lord spoke to Moses, saying, “I am the Lord; speak to Pharaoh king of Egypt all that I say to you.”
+that the Lord instructed Moses, saying, “I am the Lord; convey to Pharaoh king of Egypt all that I say to you.”

 ## Exodus 6:30
 But Moses said before the Lord, “Behold, I am unskilled in speech; how then will Pharaoh listen to me?”